Fixed points for group actions on 2-dimensional affine buildings: Local lemmas

 \section{Local lemmas}

-In this section we consider the action of a group $G$ on a spherical building $\Delta$.
+In this section we consider the action of a group $G$ on a spherical building $\Delta$ of type $A_2$ or $C_2$.
 In Section~\ref{sec:proof}, $\Delta$ will be the link of a vertex of~$X$, hence we refer to the results below as local lemmas.
-Remark~\ref{rem:G2} explains why we believe there is no local lemma for $\Delta$ of type $G_2$.

 We realise $\Delta$ as a $\CAT(1)$ space, so that the distances referred to in each statement are the distances in this metric on $\Delta$.
 In particular, opposite points of $\Delta$ are at distance~$\pi$.
-For $\Delta$ of type $C_2$ or $A_2$, we consider $\Delta$ as a generalised quadrangle or projective plane, respectively.
+For $\Delta$ of type $C_2$ (respectively, $A_2$) we consider $\Delta$ as a generalised quadrangle (respectively, a projective plane).
 For $g,h \in G$ and $p$ a panel (point or line) of $\Delta$, we then write $p^g$ for the panel obtained by acting on $p$ by $g$, and put $p^{gh}:=(p^g)^h$.